Amazon Fire TV Stick Won’t Connect to Wifi – What to do?

 3. Forget the Network

 Choose the option to forget the network and confirm your choice by pressing the Select button.
+This will cause your Firestick to disconnect from your home network.

 4. Reconnect to your Network